 Directors who are also employees of the Company are not compensated for serving on our Board of Directors.
 Information regarding the compensation otherwise received by our directors, who are also executive officers, is provided above.
 The Compensation Committee of the Board reviews director compensation periodically and recommends changes to the Board, when it deems them appropriate.
-The following table describes the cash and equity components of director compensation program:
+The following table describes the cash and equity components of director compensation program in effect for fiscal year 2014:

-Compensation Element Director Compensation Program Annual cash retainer \$36,000 for each non-employee director (1) Annual equity award Option to purchase 11,250 shares and 3,750 restricted stock units for each non-employee director (2) .,,() Additional annual cash retainer and equity award for Chairman of the Board \$30,000 plus an option to purchase 15,000 shares and 5,000 restricted stock units (1)(2) Additional annual cash retainer for Audit and Corporate Governance Committee \$12,000 (chair); \$6,000 (member) (1) Additional annual cash retainer for Compensation Committee \$10,000 (chair); \$4,000 (member) (1) Additional annual cash retainer for Nominating Committee \$5,000 (chair); \$2,000 (member) (1) Additional cash fees for Strategic Committee meetings \$1,000 per in-person meeting and \$500 for telephone participation New Director equity award (one-time) Option to purchase 17,650 shares and 5,750 restricted stock units (3)
+Compensation Element Amount Annual cash retainer \$36,000 for each non-employee director (1) Annual equity award Option to purchase 11,250 shares and 3,750 restricted stock units for each non-employee director (2) (3) Additional annual cash retainer and equity award for Chairman of the Board \$30,000 plus an option to purchase 15,000 shares and 5,000 restricted stock units (1)(2)(3) Additional annual cash retainer for Audit and Corporate Governance Committee \$12,000 (chair); \$6,000 (member) (1) Additional annual cash retainer for Compensation Committee \$10,000 (chair); \$4,000 (member) (1) Additional annual cash retainer for Nominating Committee \$5,000 (chair); \$2,000 (member) (1) Additional cash fees for Strategic Committee meetings \$1,000 per in-person meeting and \$500 for telephone participation New Director equity award (one-time) Option to purchase shares and/or restricted stock units valued (as of date of award) at \$160,000 (3) (4)

 - (1) All cash retainers are paid in four equal quarterly installments at the beginning of each calendar quarter. - (2) These stock options and restricted stock units are targeted to be awarded on or around May 15th of each year.
-Under the director compensation program, options granted in 2012 and thereafter will vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested; and (b) restricted stock unit awards will be subject to the performance criteria for the fiscal year prior to the year of grant and thereafter and will vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total units subject to such award every anniversary of the grant date thereafter until fully vested. - (3) These stock option grants are awarded at the time a new director is appointed or elected to the Board.
-These stock options will vest with respect to 1/48th of the total shares subject to the option on the grant date and each month thereafter until fully vested, and restricted stock unit awards will vest with respect to 1/8th of the total shares subject to such award every 6 months after the grant date until fully vested.
+50% of each such annual equity award was subject to the achievement of 2013 performance goals, as further described in the "Performance-Based Awards" section that follows this table.
+If, however, the annual grant amounts to non-employee directors set forth in the table would exceed 8% of total annual refresh/merit equity awards granted to employees and consultants (including grants to NEOs), then all non-employee director grants shall be adjusted down to comply with this limitation as further described in the section following this table titled "Allocation of Awards Between Employees and Directors."
+Options vest with respect to 1/4th of the total shares subject to the option on the grant date and 1/48th of the total shares monthly after the grant date until fully vested.
+Restricted stock units vest with respect to 1/4th of the total shares on the grant date and 1/4th of the total shares subject to such award every anniversary of the grant date thereafter until fully vested. - (3) The Board, in its sole discretion, may award either stock options, restricted stock units or any combination thereof as long as the total number of shares subject to such awards each year is equal to the total number of shares set forth herein, using a ratio of options to restricted stock units of 3 to 1. - (4) These stock option and/or restricted stock unit awards are awarded at the time a new director is appointed or elected to the Board.
+Stock options, if any, will vest with respect to 1/48th of the total shares subject to the option on the grant date and each month thereafter until fully vested, and a restricted stock unit award, if granted, will vest with respect to 1/8th of the total shares subject to such award every 6 months after the grant date until fully vested.